A Basin-Selection Perspective on Grokking via Singular Learning Theory: Experiments

 \subsection{LLC tracks emergence of generalisation}

-Secondly, we track the training loss, validation loss, and the local learning coefficient (LLC) during training for a model with standard hyperparameters.
-Despite the LLC being calculated exclusively from the training data, its evolution closely mirrors that of the validation loss as can be observed in figure \ref{fig:llc_vs_losses}.
-Similar results have been reported by Panickssery and Vaintrob in \cite{grokking_slt_blog}.
-Moreover, in appendix \ref{app: additional experiments} we show the robustness of this experiment by repeating it for different values of $p$, dimension of the hidden layer, and hyperparameters like the learning rate or weight decay used.
+Secondly, we track the training and validation losses, accuracies, and LLC throughout training for a model with standard hyperparameters.
+Despite the LLC being calculated exclusively from the training data, its evolution closely mirrors that of the validation loss as can be observed in Figure \ref{fig: main figure}.
+Similar results have been reported in \citet{grokking_slt_blog}.
+Moreover, in Appendix \ref{app: additional experiments} we show the statistical significance of this experiment by repeating it for different values of $p$, dimension of the hidden layer, and hyperparameters like the learning rate or weight decay.

 This behaviour can be understood through the lens of the Bayesian free energy.
 During the early stages of training, the optimiser primarily reduces the empirical loss, moving rapidly toward regions of low training error.
-Once the trajectory reaches a neighbourhood of local near-minimisers, further optimisation is no longer dominated by loss reduction.
+As seen in Figure \ref{fig: main figure}, this initial phase is marked by a rapid collapse in training loss and a near-immediate saturation of training accuracy.
+However, validation performance remains poor for a long period thereafter, indicating that the optimiser has reached a low-training-loss regime that still generalises poorly.
+We call this a \textit{memorisation solution.} Once the trajectory reaches a neighbourhood of local near-minimisers, further optimisation is no longer dominated by loss reduction.
 Instead, the dynamics become increasingly influenced by the local geometry of the loss landscape.

-In this regime, stochastic optimisation implicitly favours regions of lower LLC, corresponding to more degenerate, higher-volume minima.
-Remarkably, this transition coincides with a decrease in validation loss, signalling the onset of generalisation.
-Although the LLC is estimated using only training data, it effectively captures geometric properties of the loss landscape that govern out-of-sample performance.